Buildings & Facilities

 Discover what's on campus

 Since the University of South Carolina Beaufort’s founding more than 50 years ago, much has changed on campus and around the Lowcountry.
-Starting on the former campus of Beaufort College—with its history dating back to the late 1700s—USCB has now grown into a four-year institution with two campuses.
+Starting on the former campus of Beaufort College—with its history dating back to the late 1700s—USCB has now grown into a four-year institution with three campuses.

-Built more than 100 years ago, the Art Studio on the Historic Beaufort campus has served as an African-American Presbyterian Church and later housed the first public library for African-Americans in Beaufort.
+Built more than 100 years ago, the Art Studio on the Beaufort campus has served as an African-American Presbyterian Church and later housed the first public library for African-Americans in Beaufort.
 Today, it’s used as an art studio and classroom at the Historic Beaufort campus.

 Beaufort College Building

 Constructed in 1852 as the main structure of what was then Beaufort College, this building is one of the oldest college buildings in the state.
-It was rededicated and restored in 2000, and houses senior administrative offices on the Historic Beaufort campus.
+It was rededicated and restored in 2000, and houses senior administrative offices on the Beaufort campus.

 Center for the Arts

-The Center for the Arts (CFA) serves as a host site for numerous cultural events and academic functions for Historic Beaufort campus.
+The Center for the Arts (CFA) serves as a host site for numerous cultural events and academic functions for Beaufort campus.
 It houses a 500-seat auditorium with a large, semi-circular lobby, adjoining art gallery and reception area.
 CFA also has 12 classrooms, faculty offices, a bookstore, and USCB’s chemistry laboratory.

 Grace White Student House

-The Grace White Student House—named for the first female attorney in Beaufort—houses 16 individuals on the Historic Beaufort campus.
+The Grace White Student House—named for the first female attorney in Beaufort—houses 16 individuals on the Beaufort campus.
 Built in the late 1800s, the house went under a $300,000 renovation before opening in 2012.
 Located on the corner of Carteret and Duke streets, the Grace White House combines the best of both worlds for our students—home-like environment and dorm experience.

 Grayson Faculty House

-Purchased by USCB in 1980, the Grayson Faculty House sits on the west end of the Historic Beaufort campus.
+Purchased by USCB in 1980, the Grayson Faculty House sits on the west end of the Beaufort campus.
 This building houses offices for the Department of Humanities and Fine Arts.

 Sand Shark Recreation Center